 Internal Audit will communicate all substantiated cases of fraud or financial misconduct to the University President, Audit Committee and General Counsel.
 Internal Audit will not make any recommendations related to disciplinary action.
 Criminal or civil actions may be taken against employees who participate in fraudulent acts.
-Decision to take action will be made by the Vice President or Director in conjunction with the President's Office and consultation with University Counsel.
+Decision to take action will be made by the Division Head in conjunction with General Counsel and the President's Office.
 The determination of disciplinary action is not dependent on the outcomes of law enforcement's investigations or prosecutorial decisions as to whether or not to file criminal charges.
 The reporter of the allegation may not be privileged to the results of the report submitted.